Virtual reality opens London Marathon to all

 An avatar, and other runners' avatars you can link to, show the runners' positions on the course.

-Marathon organizers have already released a free one mile "taster", beginning around the 12-mile mark of the course, just before Tower Bridge (www.paofit.com).
+Marathon organisers have already released a free one mile "taster", beginning around the 12-mile mark of the course, just before Tower Bridge (www.paofit.com).

 Over the next few months more will become available to individuals, gyms, health clubs and hotels, in 5km increments with the full course available by October.